Beinsezii/ompl/README.md

   * `backend-sympal` : Sympal backend

 It's recommended you add the downloaded binary or cargo install directory to your environment `PATH` for ease of use.

-### MacOS
-All of the libraries claim to support MacOS, so hypothetically you should be able to build it yourself using `cargo` as mentioned above.

-I do not own a Mac.
-If it works it works, else I won't troubleshoot Mac issues.

 ## Usage